monsoonmaelstrom/book2/book2.md

 “There are three more further along this game trail.”

 I grab his arm and pull him to the side.
 I force my awareness out of myself until I find some rabbits, and then I encourage them to come down this trail.
-A few minutes later one comes racing down the trail and hits the snare I’ve just reset.
-It’s going fast enough its neck snaps.
+A few minutes later, one comes racing down the trail and hits the snare I’ve just reset.
+It’s going swiftly enough its neck snaps.

 “Huh.
 At least it’s fast,” I say.